Rheumatoid Arthritis: Treatments

 This is the most common form of arthritis in children, and there are several different types.
 The good news is many cases improve as affected children get older.

 A form of osteoarthritis, this affects the joints, bones and tissues in the neck and back.
-According to the NHS it’s very common, with an estimated nine out of 10 adults having some degree of cervical spondylosis by the time they reach the age of 60 – though many may not have any apparent symptoms.
+It’s a very common condition and most adults have some degree of cervical spondylosis as they get older, with degeneration of the bones and discs in the neck often starting some time after the age of around 30 (vii).

 Causing symptoms in the muscles around the shoulders, neck and hips, polymyalgia rheumatica develops in one in 1,200 people each year, with most cases affecting the over-50s (particularly the over-70s).
-It’s more common in women than men, and affects more people of a northern European origin.
+It’s more common in women than men, and affects more people of a northern European origin (ix).

 Joint damage in rheumatoid arthritis